mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Initial pass at Metatype

 #### V0.2
-- Changed attributes to Strength, Agility, Body, Logic, Willpower, Charisma
+- Changed attributes to Strength, Quickness, Body, Intelligence, Willpower, Charisma
 - Moved away from rolling attributes and looking up the modifier on a chart to a fixed point build
 - Modified Advancement
 - Finalized Equipment